 Vasotec Side Effects

-Note: This document contains side effect information about enalapril.
-Some of the dosage forms listed on this page may not apply to the brand name Vasotec.
+Note: This page contains side effects data for the generic drug enalapril.
+It is possible that some of the dosage forms included below may not apply to the brand name Vasotec.

 For the Consumer

-Along with its needed effects, enalapril (the active ingredient contained in Vasotec) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, enalapril (the active ingredient contained in Vasotec) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking enalapril:More common
+If any of the following side effects occur while taking enalapril, check with your doctor immediately:More common

 - Blurred vision